 They practiced across eight weeks, with 2 hour sessions per week.
 The MBSR and CBT groups witnessed a greater improvement in their back pain.

-Whether you’re currently in pain or not, there are many benefits of meditation, so why not join the 200-500 million people who meditate globally!
+Whether you’re currently in pain or not, there are many benefits of meditation that you need to know.

 10. Try Yoga

-Yoga is the perfect way to alleviate back pain and another form of nonsurgical spinal decompression, as many of the postures contribute to spine health.
+Yoga is the perfect way to alleviate back pain and another form of nonsurgical spinal decompression.

 That’s because the movements act as spinal decompression exercises, allowing the spine to extend and rotate.

-Yoga poses ideal for back pain include the child, cat and cow pose.
+Yoga poses for back pain include the child, cat and cow pose.

-Child’s pose is an excellent way to strengthen your spine, while the cat and cow pose sequence opens up the spine and can provide excellent pain relief.
+Child pose is an excellent way to strengthen your spine, while the cat and cow pose open up the spine and can provide powerful pain relief.

 Why not take it one step further and try aerial yoga?